nate-adkins/nate-adkins.github.io/_projects/retailbot.md

 {% include gallery id="software_gallery"%}

-To create maps of the environment with Retailbot, the onboard Lidar and IMU were used alongside [slam toolbox](https://github.com/SteveMacenski/slam_toolbox).
+To create maps of the environment with Retailbot, the onboard LiDAR and IMU were used alongside [slam toolbox](https://github.com/SteveMacenski/slam_toolbox).
 For autonomous navigation, [Nav2](https://docs.nav2.org/index.html) was utilized for its extensive feature set, configurability, and plugin support.

 - Ubuntu Linux and ROS2
 - Integrated LiDAR, IMU, and SLAM system on the robot